How a Sled Dog Team Works

-Ever read The Call of the Wild or see the film?
-If you don’t know much about sled dogs, let me tell you they are awesome.
-They have been around since before 1000 BC and are still used today; not just for racing, but in the place of snowmobiles and helicopters for rescue operations.
+Sled Dog teams have been around since 1000 BC and are still used today; not just for racing, but in the place of snowmobiles and helicopters for rescue operations.
 They are even able to travel for 6-8 hours across the roughest arctic conditions in the Iditarod Dog Sled Race.

 The lead dogs are critical to the function of the team, as they set the pace, keep the other dogs in sync, and take verbal direction from the musher.
 They are highly intelligent dogs that use their sense of smell and their sense of touch to detect danger and stay on snow-covered paths, respectively.

-What I thought might be called the driver is actually called the musher.
+What you might call the driver is actually the musher.
 Mushers are known for their ability to battle harsh conditions by being incredibly resourceful and handy, sometimes having to wait out a storm, repair the sled, and even fight off wild animals.
 They have a reputation for building strong connections with their dogs by putting the health of their dogs first, even to go as far as feeding them before they feed themselves, and making sure they each have a warm bed.

-Imagine the musher decided to throw on some snow boots and try being out front pulling the sled.
-It wouldn’t work well at all.
-Instead, the musher gives guidance, and he also listens to his lead dogs, because they have been trained to be out front feeling and smelling, using their senses to understand the terrain and keep the team on the path.
+The musher does not steer his team like many would imagine.
+Instead he gives guidance and listens to his lead dogs, because they have been trained to be out front feeling and smelling, using their senses to understand the terrain and keep the team on the path.
 It is the responsibility of the musher to know the big picture of where they are headed, but it is the lead dogs and swing dogs that keep them on the path.

 “In four years, all of our players are basically ready to coach, because they not only understand the game, they have an understanding of how to verbally explain the game.”